-Please enjoy the following article presented by Librarian and School Archivist Jerrica Crowder P’19.
+Please enjoy the following article presented by Librarian and School Archivist Jerrica Blackey P’19.
 In recognition of our upcoming Bicentennial, this article in her history series discusses the opening days of the school and Founder’s Day.

 Our School’s Establishment